 We have 3.
 The biggest, E.C.
 Mabie Theatre, is a 450-seat proscenium house built in the 1930’s.
 David Thayer Theatre is a black box theatre that seats 150-225.
 Alan MacVey Theatre is a workshop theatre that seats 144.
 One of our classrooms, often used for workshops and readings, it seats about 50.
 All of the theatres are equipped with state-of-the-art lighting and sound.
 Photos and more information about theatres

 There are about 180 undergraduate majors, 40 graduate students and 70 minors.

 Is it possible to do a double major?

 Absolutely.
 About 75% of our undergraduates major in another discipline like English, cinema, communication studies, music, dance, art and psychology, among others.
 Most of our students find that, with a little planning, the double major can be completed in four years.

 What courses will I take?

-Theatre Arts majors are required to take 11 courses (33 semester hours) in theatre; there are many options depending on your area of interest.
-Majors take Acting 1, Theatre Technology, Script Analysis, 2 semesters of Theatre History, 1 course in dramatic literature, 1 course in theatre design, Directing 1 or Senior Seminar, and 3 semester hours of production work.
+Theatre Arts majors are required to take 14 courses (36 semester hours) in theatre; there are many options depending on your area of interest.
+Majors take Acting 1, Theatre Technology, Script Analysis, 2 semesters of Theatre History, 1 course in dramatic literature, 1 course in theatre design, 4 theatre arts electives, and 3 semester hours of production work.
 See the listing of all required and elective courses.